cloudquery/cloudquery/website/pages/docs/advanced-topics/monitoring.md

 ---
 title: Monitoring CloudQuery
-description: Short walkthrough on how to use open telemetry to monitor CloudQuery Syncs
+description: Short walkthrough on how to use OpenTelemetry to monitor CloudQuery Syncs
 ---

 # Monitoring